 At the recent BayCon Science Fiction & Fantasy convention held in San Mateo California I had the pleasure of being moderator on several panels, one of these, which took place on Sunday afternoon, was “The Top Ten Gadgets That Changed The World.”
 I captured notes on my laptop and recorded audio with my Olympus DS-40… Hankering to get the rest of “Top Ten Gadgets That Changed The World?”
 Click this link!

 I just got done watching a “Sex in the City” episode.
 Okay, I’m addicted to it, I admit it.
 However, one thing struck me, when Sarah Jessica Parker’s character, Carre Bradshaw is using her Apple laptop, why doesn’t the Apple logo flip around to be the right way up?
-Yes, I’m sure Apple could print… Looking to get the rest of “Apple Flip?”
-Click on this link!
+Yes, I’m sure Apple could print… Continue reading the remainder of “Apple Flip.”

 As society moves more towards elective, cosmetic surgery and breast implants are becoming quite prevalent I propose that we start utilising them for things other than ogling.
 We could store vast amounts of data in a regular breast implant and read it out via contact-less radio frequency.
-The amount of storage in most implants would… Continue reading the rest of the post
+The amount of storage in most implants would… Continue reading the rest of this post

 After successfully porting M.A.M.E. to the Sony PlayStation 2 I just had to try and port my generic Atari VCS 2600 emulator.
 The results are good.
 I’ve mapped the video display on to a cube that can be rotated around as you play.
-With VSync turned off the emulator runs at well over 300 frames… Yearning to read the rest of “Atari 2600 VCS Emulator for SONY PlayStation 2?”
-Click this link!
+With VSync turned off the emulator runs at well over 300 frames… Click this link to read the remainder of this article